OpenUpSA/elections-api/README.md

 The easiest way to use the API is to use our hosted service.
 Check out the [Terms of Service](#ToS) and if you're happy that you comply, have a look at our [Developers Guide](DEVELOPERS_GUIDE.md) to plug in to the data.

-If you'd rather run the service on your own server, check out the [Installation documentation](INSTALLATION.md).

 ## What's available?

 The data are broadly divided into provincial and national results for each election year.